citp/privacy-policy-historical/d/da/dan/dancarlin.com.md

   12. **Choices About How We Use and Disclose Your Information.**
     * We strive to provide you with choices regarding the personal information you provide to us.
 We have created mechanisms to provide you with the following control over your information:
       * Tracking Technologies and Advertising.
 You can set your browser to refuse all or some browser cookies, or to alert you when cookies are being sent.
-To learn how you can manage your Flash cookie settings, visit the Flash player settings page on Adobe’s [Site](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html).
+To learn how you can manage your Flash cookie settings, visit the Flash player settings page on Adobe’s [Site](https://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html).
 If you disable or refuse cookies, please note that some parts of this site may then be inaccessible or not function properly.
       * Disclosure of Your Information for Third-Party Advertising.
-If you do not want us to share your personal information with unaffiliated or non-agent third parties for promotional purposes, you can opt-out by sending us an email stating your request to help@dancarlin.com
+If you do not want us to share your personal information with unaffiliated or non-agent third parties for promotional purposes, you can opt-out by sending us an email stating your request to [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)
       * Promotional Offers from the Company.
 If you do not wish to have your email address or contact information used by the Company to promote our own or third parties’ products or services, you can opt-out by sending us an email stating your request to www.dancarlin.com If we have sent you a promotional email, you may send us a return email asking to be omitted from future email distributions.